z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/sms/helloworld/readme.txt

 zcc +sms -vn -startup=1 -clib=new -O3 hello.c -o hello -pragma-include:zpragma.inc -create-app

 Z88DK can compile a program using a selection of CRTs provided by the library.
 The particular one a compile uses is specified by the "-startup" parameter.
-Here is a list of what is available for the sms target:
+Here is a list of what is available for the sms target at the time of writing:

 -startup=0 (the default)
 Plain CRT with a standard set of pragmas that customize the page zero code.